Open Now — 24/7 Plumbing

 Step 3: Remove the Old Flapper

 Inside the tank, you’ll see the old flapper connected to the flush valve and attached to the lever arm with a chain.
-To remove the old flapper, start by disconnecting the chain from the lever arm.
+To remove the old flapper, disconnect the chain from the lever arm.
 Then, detach the flapper from the flush valve.
 Some flappers are designed with a ring that goes around the overflow tube.
 If your flapper has this ring, carefully slide it off the overflow tube to complete the removal process.

 Step 4: Clean the Flush Valve

-Over time, the flush valve seat, where the flapper rests, can accumulate debris, mineral buildup, or even algae growth.
+Over time, the flush valve seat, where the flapper rests, can accumulate debris, mineral build-up, or even algae growth.
 Before installing the new flapper, take a moment to clean this area thoroughly.
 Use a sponge or a soft cloth to wipe away any grime or deposits.
 A clean flush valve seat will help ensure a proper seal with the new flapper, preventing future leaks.

 Step 5: Install the New Flapper

 Take your new toilet flapper and attach it to the flush valve.
-Make sure the flapper is centred correctly on the valve seat for a tight seal.
+Ensure the flapper is centred correctly on the valve seat for a tight seal.
 Some new flappers may have an adjustable dial that allows you to customise the flapper’s fit based on your toilet tank’s size.
 If your flapper has this feature, set the dial to the appropriate tank size according to the manufacturer’s instructions.

 Step 6: Connect the Chain